NikitosnikN/go-anthropic-api/README.md

 ## Usage

-Here's a basic example of how to use the library:
+Here are some examples how to use library:

+### Basic text request

 ```go
 package main